shatwell/LakeEnsemblR_intro/README.md

 like PyNcView.
 Windows users can download PyNcView for example [here](https://getwinpcsoft.com/PyNcView-2257247/).
 Linux users can install PyNcView via [PyPi](https://pypi.python.org/pypi), then with the command ```pip install pyncview```.
+Mac users, try to find a download on the web, or email me at tom.shatwell@ufz.de.

 ### 2. Set up the FLake hydrodynamic model

-Add information on FLake setup here...
+Clone or download files from this Github repository to a local directory on your computer.
+Keep the file structure as it is.
+That should be all you have to do!

+Optional: if you would like to compile the model yourself and have the gfortran compiler on your system, then follow these steps:

+    - On your computer, navigate to /path/to/LakeEnsemblR_intro/flake/sources/ and then run the file "makeflake_win.bat" on Windows, "makeflake_linux.sh" on linux, or "makeflake_mac.sh" on macOS.
+    This should create an executable file in the sources directory called ```flake.exe``` on win,
+    ```nixflake``` on linux, or ```macflake``` on macOS.

+    - Move the executable file from sources up one level to /path/to/LakeEnsemblR_intro/flake/ and replace the
+    existing executable with the same name.

 ### 3. Set up the LakeEnsemblR R-package

-Clone or download files from this Github repository to a local directory on your computer.
 To do this, first install the remotes, ggplot2, ggpubr and reshape packages in R.
 ```
 install.packages("remotes")